 As a beer drinker myself, the song Ein Prosit is one of my favorite things about Oktoberfest.
 It’s a super quick song that the bands play what seems like every 15 minutes or so.
 During the song you raise your glass and then cheers and take a drink at the end.
 But it. is. often.

 It’s one thing to do this with beer… but another to do it with something like wine.
-If you’re going to be doing this every single times it comes on (and you will!
-It’s the law!), maybe take smaller than usual sips or you are going to be deeeee-runk faster than your beer-drinking buddies.
+If you’re going to be doing this every single time it comes on (and you will!
+It’s the law!), maybe take smaller than usual sips or you are going to be deeeee-runk quicker than your beer-drinking buddies.

 14. You still have to drink something

 Even if you’re experiencing Oktoberfest as a non-beer drinker, you still have to drink something.
-I know it hurts to pay €5 every time you want some water or Sprite, but you can’t sit in the beer tent and not order anything at all.
-That’s precious real estate right there!
+I know it hurts to pay €5 every time you want some water or Sprite, but you can’t sit in the beer tents and not order anything at all.

 If you’re eating, fine.
 (Without drinking though?
 What kind of monster are you?)
 As long as you’re spending money.
 So even if you’re not drinking beer at Oktoberfest, at least drink something at Oktoberfest.